 French was active again, and she wanted more.
 In 1999, she participated in a clinical trial at the Cleveland FES Center.
 She had implants inserted that allowed her to stimulate and move the muscles of her own legs, and for the first time since her injury, she stood out of her chair on her own.

 The implants offered more than the obvious medical benefits.
 They allowed her to do things that are missed by becoming paralyzed: joining in a standing ovation, standing at the seventh-inning stretch, and walking down the aisle for her wedding.

-French was the first woman to ever receive the type of implants that she used, and became an active participant in clinical trials for neural prosthetics.
-She believed that she could work and lead the way to others standing on their own again like she had.
+French was the first woman to ever receive the type of implants that she used and became an active participant in clinical trials for neural prosthetics.
+She believed that she could work and lead the way to others standing on their own again as she had.